Homemade Snacks Perfect for the Office

 Taking a little longer to prepare than regular homemade popcorn, it’s worth the effort as the final product comes close to the original in flavor, yet is devoid of all the drawbacks of its prototype.

 To put a twist on the regular (and fattening) bread, you can make your own – and we’re not even talking about whole grain flour and hours of baking, but about banana bread for which you only need a few basic products and a bit of patience.

 Treating it as a snack, you can easily eat banana bread on its own or combine it with ingredients of your choice to create healthy sandwiches for any time of day.

-With a list that long and diverse you are bound to find your best pick (or picks) and keep your diet both healthy and varied – even when hard at work.
+With a list that is long and diverse, you are bound to find your best pick (or picks) and keep your diet both healthy and varied – even when hard at work.
 Enjoy!